MirjalolbekUmarov/MirjalolbekUmarov/README.md

 - 🤝 I’m looking for help with **UI/UX and design improvements.**

-- 👨‍💻 All of my projects are available at [https://mirjalolbekumarov.netlify.app/](https://mirjalolbekumarov.netlify.app/)
+- 👨‍💻 All of my projects are available at [My portfolio](https://mirjalolbekumarov.netlify.app/)

-- 📝 I regularly write articles on [https://mirjalolbek-umarov.medium.com/](https://mirjalolbek-umarov.medium.com/)
+- 📝 I regularly write articles on [My Medium Page](https://mirjalolbek-umarov.medium.com/)

 - 💬 Ask me about **Python, Engineering and Django.**